Skip to main content

 Best strategy pairing: The Fortress Build | Facing aggression

-Home Territory: Hashish Highlands — where defense and card advantage reveal their synergy.
+Home Territory: Hashish Highlands — where failed invasions fund the defenders and patience pays in card advantage.

 Best strategy pairing: Territory combos | Decision frameworks

-Home Territory: Dank Desert — where holding Events becomes victory points and patience becomes power.
+Home Territory: Dank Desert — where holding becomes victory points and the last turn decides the game.

 Best strategy pairing: The Event Hoarder | Late-game scoring